cstrawberry/predictive-universe/docs/paper/appendices/appendix_i_scaled_gravity.md

-# Appendix I: Scale-Dependent Emergent Gravity and Effective-Dark-Matter Phenomenology
+# Appendix I: A PCE-Driven, Environment-Dependent Model for Emergent Gravity

 **I.1 Aim and Scope**

-Within the Predictive-Universe (PU) framework, this appendix sketches a mechanism by which the emergent Newton constant becomes scale-dependent.
-This scale dependence arises naturally from the Principle of Compression Efficiency (PCE) governing the adaptation of MPU networks in varying environments.
-The resulting modification to gravity on kiloparsec and larger scales reproduces the principal dynamical phenomena usually attributed to cold dark matter.
-Natural units $\hbar=c=1$ are used except where they clarify dimensions of $G$.
+Within the Predictive-Universe (PU) framework, this appendix develops the model for emergent gravity as a multi-scale, environment-dependent phenomenon.
+The Principle of Physical Instantiation (PPI), guided by the Principle of Compression Efficiency (PCE), must provide the most resource-efficient and globally self-consistent mechanism for the gravitational binding of structures across all scales.
+We demonstrate that this leads to a two-tiered solution: a local "Law Modification" (`G(R)`) for galaxies and a non-local "Source Modification" ("predictive matter") for clusters.
+This composite model is a PCE‑preferred solution that satisfies both local binding requirements and global cosmological constraints.
+The galaxy‑scale law‑modification is **environment‑dependent** and does not imply a universal large‑scale shift of $G$ relevant for the CMB.

 **I.2 Foundations of Emergent Gravity in PU**